American Forest & Paper Association (AF&PA) and

-Training and education:
+Training and education

 - Work with OSHA to provide expertise to develop training and education programs and materials on ergonomics and machinery safety, and to provide expertise in communicating such information to employers and employees in the Covered Industries.

 - Deliver or arrange for the delivery of ergonomics and machinery safety courses.

-Outreach and communication:
+Outreach and communication